-Our ratings on BKB reflect its anchor of 'a-', its adequate business position, very strong capital and earnings, moderate risk position, average funding, and strong liquidity.
+Our ratings on BKB reflect its anchor of 'a-', its "adequate" business position, "very strong" capital and earnings, "moderate" risk position, "average" funding, and "strong" liquidity, as our criteria define these terms.
 The SACP is 'a'.

-We continue to consider BKB to be a government-related entity (GRE) with an extremely high likelihood of receiving extraordinary government support in times of stress.
-We base this view on BKB's very important role for and integral link with the Canton of Basel-City.
-This enables a three-notch uplift to our assessment of BKB's SACP.
+We continue to consider BKB to be a government-related entity (GRE) with an "extremely high" likelihood of receiving extraordinary government support in times of stress.
+We base this view on BKB's "very important" role for and "integral" link with the Canton of Basel-City.
+This enables a two-notch uplift to our assessment of BKB's SACP.